Mine Protected Combat Vehicle: Protection

 Another unusual feature of the MPCV was its composite armour hull.
 It consists of layers of 45mm Kaylite polystyrene sandwiched between 6mm ballistic steel plate and 19mm rubber conveyor belting.
 The Kaylite allowed the remaining force in the round or schrapnel to dissipate or tumble if it penetrated the armour plate, whilst providing at the same time good insulation from weather and noise.
 During trials however, it was found that the vehicle's armoured hull was not impervious to 7.62mm armour-piercing rounds, the interior of the troop compartment was rather cramped (internal height stands at 1.2m) and it leaked in the rain.
 After initial mine trials internal reinforcing roll hoops had to be added.

 Armament

 An octagonal one-man turret, which could accommodate a FN MAG-58 7.62×51mm NATO light machine-gun or 12.7mm and 14.5mm Heavy machine guns (HMGs) was usually fitted on the top roof of the vehicle.
-Trials were also conducted with a French 20mm cannon – the same chain-fed M621 model installed on the Rhodesian Air Force's Alouette III helicopter gunships ('K-Cars') – mounted on a specially-designed gun turret but it was not adopted by the Rhodesian Army.
+Trials were also conducted with a French 20mm cannon – the same chain-fed Matra MG 151/20 autocannon model installed on the Rhodesian Air Force's Alouette III helicopter gunships ('K-Cars') – mounted on a specially designed gun turret but it was not adopted by the Rhodesian Army.